DT120/jammming/README.md

 - Make sure your Spotify account is active and you are logged in.
 - Clear your browser's cache and cookies, or try using an incognito/private browsing window.
 - Ensure your application's redirect URI matches the one specified in your Spotify Developer Dashboard.
-- Reauthorize your account with Spotify
+- Reauthorize your account with Spotify.

 ## Future Work